Dog Sprayed By Skunk! How to Get Rid of Skunk Smell Quickly

 Avoid your dog getting sprayed in his own backyard by blocking off areas that skunks might like to dwell in.
 Underneath your porch or deck, in or behind sheds, and in overgrown shrubs and gardens.

 Rocks, patio stones, or fencing can all be used to keep skunks out.
-You can also use fencing to block of garbage and recycling bins that might attract wildlife.
+You can also use fencing to block off garbage and recycling bins that might attract wildlife.
 Don’t leave out food or trash that would provide food for a hungry skunk.

 The less enticing your yard is, the less likely skunks are to hang around or try to set up shop there.
-If you have a dog door, keep it locked when not in use to prevent a skunk from finding a way in your house.
+If you have a dog door, keep it locked when not in use to prevent a skunk from finding a way into your house.

 What To Do When Dog Gets Sprayed By Skunk?